calebtuttle/portfoliobuilder/README.md

 Portfolio Builder is a tool for creating and maintaining a diversified stock portfolio.

 ## Overview
 There are two basic ideas behind Portfolio Builder: Basket-based investing is superior to stock picking, and the current options for basket-based investing are insufficient.
 Portfolio Builder allows an investor to easily buy a basket of stocks and gives the investor a few options with respect to weighting those stocks.
-This ability to quickly buy a basket of stocks gives an investor the ability to construct a portfolio that is as diversified as one consisting of ETFs, and with Portfolio Builder, there are no annual fees.
+This ability to quickly buy a basket of stocks gives an investor the ability to construct, with no fees, a portfolio that is as diversified as one consisting of ETFs.

 I want the benefit of the passive investment strategies of ETFs without the disadvantage of fees.
-I created this app with the goal of copying and executing those strategies for free.
+I created this app with the goal of executing those strategies for free.

-## Background
+## Motivation
 There are two primary motivations for this project: reducing fees and reclaiming ownership of the stocks in my portfolio.

 The institutions that collectively manage $26 trillion of assets earn over $11 billion per year in fees ([$26 trillion AUM](https://www.cnbc.com/2020/11/17/us-etf-market-tops-5-trillion-in-assets-as-investors-stampede-into-stocks-on-vaccine-hopes.html) x [0.45% expense ratio](https://newsroom.morningstar.com/newsroom/news-archive/press-release-details/2020/Morningstars-Annual-Fund-Fee-Study-Finds-Investors-Saved-Nearly-6-Billion-in-Fund-Fees-in-2019/default.aspx) ~= $11 billion).
 A portion of those fees are used to manage index funds which are entirely automated.
 With the ability to automate trades and purchase fractional shares, an investor can copy these index funds without paying the fees.
+It is remarkable that the fees for these fully automated funds have not reached zero.

 Additionally, the popularity of index funds has resulted in the concentration of voting power.
 The top three mutual fund firms cast about 25% of the shareholder votes for companies in the S&P500.
 Such a high level of concentrated power is not good for competition in markets.
 I encourage anyone intrigued to see [this article by Annie Lowrey](https://www.theatlantic.com/ideas/archive/2021/04/the-autopilot-economy/618497/).
 Portfolio Builder allows an investor to purchase shares of companies directly; an investor therefore retains his or her voting power.